 The HD3000 has a metal interior frame, which is probably a contributing factor to both its added weight and heftier cost.
 This unit also boasts a powerful 1.0-amp motor so that you can get through several layers of tough fabric like denim without it slowing down or bunching up your project.

 Finally, this machine comes with a hard case instead of a soft dust cover.
-Why wouldn’t you protect your heavy duty sewing machine with something stronger than a flimsy sheet of plastic?
+Why wouldn’t you protect your machine with something stronger than a flimsy sheet of plastic?

 - Any Drawbacks?